Ralph W. and Grace M. Showalter Research Trust

 - If the applicant is an Research Assistant Professor and is working under the mentorship of a senior investigator, an additional letter from the senior investigator clarifying the level of independence of the applicant and the relationship of the proposal to the senior investigator’s research. (required)

 - Letter(s) of support from key collaborators indicating their willingness to participate in the project, if applicable.

 An annual report is required for all funded proposals.
-The report should be submitted electronically to Kristi Stroud at email@example.com one month following the end of the project period.
-The annual report is submitted to the Showalter Trustees.
+The report should be submitted electronically to (email@example.com) one month following the end of the project period.
+The annual report is submitted to the external Showalter Selection Committee.
 The report should be single spaced, not exceed 3 pages, use one inch margins and Arial 11 font size.
 The following template must be followed for the annual report: